ikarus-project/ikarus/docs/website/01_framework/solvers.md

 !!! tip
     If your algorithm relies on special features or attributes of a linear solver, then the solver is to be directly used.
-    For example, if the `.determinant()` method of `Eigen::SimplicialLDLT` is required, it must be called directly because `ILinearSolver`does not support it.
+    For example, if the `.determinant()` method of `Eigen::SimplicialLDLT` is required, it must be called directly because `LinearSolver`does not support it.

 ## Nonlinear solver